JorgeLRW/whale/README.md

 ## Reproducing the tables and plots

-1. Run the commands above (or supply your own MRI data with matching parameters).
+1. Run the commands above (or supply your own volumetric or point-cloud data with matching parameters).
 2. Inspect the resulting CSVs in `paper_ready/artifacts/`.
 3. Consult `analysis/mri_deep_dive_summary.md` for a curated narrative of the performance/coverage trade-offs.

 ## Dataset considerations

-- The IXI volumes are large and subject to their original license.
+ - Large volumetric datasets (like IXI) are subject to their original licenses.
 The downloader script saves archives under `paper_ready/data/IXI` and leaves extraction markers so repeated runs are fast.
-- Synthetic and BrainWeb volumes referenced in the paper can be fetched from their public sources.
+ - Synthetic example volumes and point clouds referenced in the experiments can be fetched from their public sources.
 Place them under `paper_ready/data/` following the manifest.
-- `data/real_dataset_manifest.md` is the canonical place to document acquisition details, voxel spacing, preprocessing, and commands for every subject used in the paper.
+ - `data/real_dataset_manifest.md` is the canonical place to document dataset provenance, voxel spacing, preprocessing, and commands for every subject used in the experiments.

 ## Manuscript workflow